When you’re ready for students to listen, use attention getters in your classroom to prompt them to quickly take notice.

-Attention getters for classroom use serve as oral, visual, or auditory cues that draw students’ focus to the teacher so that he or she can deliver an important message.
-These signals are commonly structured in a “call and response” format with students responding to the teacher’s cue as confirmation that they are ready to listen.
+Attention getters serve as oral, visual, or auditory cues that draw students’ focus to the teacher so that she can deliver a message.

 Attention Getters for Classroom Use